 Self-organizing systems are exquisitely sensitive to aspects of their environments, because of their propensity for feedback and coupling with other systems (Lewis ,2000).
 Maintaining an emphasis on the environment is hence vital for revealing how developmental trajectories in OE are self-organized and for tracing individual variability.
 This is another realm that requires further research and will be addressed in our research.
-It is necessary to unravel how infants’ OE is changing and whether and how it stabilizes in interaction with the environment.
-Accordingly, this study will examine the dynamic interactions between infants’ interests and OE related abilities (i.e., current repertoire of actions with objects, motor and language abilities) and three aspect of the infants’ environment: (1) the socio-communicative and (2) emotional environments of mother-infant joint OE (that latter was in particular overlooked in extant research), as well as (3) the physical properties and perceived affordances of the objects that are targets of infants’ and mothers-infants’ exploration.
-Relatedly, the context in which OE is studied is important for establishing ecological validity.51 Previous OE studies were typically carried out in laboratory (e.g.,12,13,34) or in home settings with experimenters presenting or placing objects11.
+It is necessary to unravel how infants’ OE changes and whether and how it stabilizes in interaction with the environment.
+Accordingly, this study will examine the dynamic interactions between infants’ interests and OE-related abilities (i.e., current repertoire of actions with objects, and motor and language abilities) and three aspects of the infants’ environment: (1) the socio-communicative and (2) emotional environments of mother-infant joint OE (that latter was in particular overlooked in extant research), as well as (3) the physical properties and perceived affordances of the objects that are targets of infants’ and mothers-infants’ exploration.
+Relatedly, the context in which OE is studied is important for establishing ecological validity.51 Previous OE studies were typically carried out in laboratory (e.g.,12,13,34) or in-home settings with experimenters presenting or placing objects11.
 Thus, they are limited in their ability to document the natural social context of exploration, namely at home with parents.
-Furthremore, mother-infant joint OE in the laboratory has shown that structured tasks and naturalistic routines yield different input patterns by the same mothers (Tamis-LeMonda et al., 2017EF).
-Our study will overcome this limitaion and will be carried out at the infants’ home.
+Furthermore, mother-infant joint OE in the laboratory has shown that structured tasks and naturalistic routines yield different input patterns by the same mothers (Tamis-LeMonda et al., 2017EF).
+Our study will overcome this limitation and will be carried out at the infants’ homes.

 1.3 Mother-Infant interactions during joint OE